How to Clean a Litter Box

-- Next, you need to thoroughly wash the cat’s toilet with a brush with bristles and odorless soap.
+- Next, you need to thoroughly wash the cat’s toilet with a brush with bristles and unscented soap.

-- After you have washed the cat toilet with soap, it is important to thoroughly wash off the soap or other chemicals that you used for washing.
+- After cleaning the cat toilet with soap, it is essential to thoroughly wash off the solvent or other chemicals used for washing.

-- After washing, you should dry the cat’s toilet well or wipe it with a paper towel.
+- After washing, you should dry the cat’s toilet thoroughly or wipe it with a paper towel.

-- This is followed by the standard procedure for filling a cat’s toilet with a special litter.
+- This is followed by the standard procedure for filling a cat’s toilet with a particular litter.

 - It is necessary to clean the cat’s toilet every day from feces; otherwise, your cat may refuse to use this cat’s toilet and may relieve itself in other places that are not designated for this purpose.

 - If you decide to change all the litter in the cat’s toilet completely, do not rush to fill the fresh pellets in the container.
-Before this, pour a little food-grade sodium carbonate on the bottom of the cat’s toilet and then pour a special litter.
+Before this, pour a little food-grade sodium carbonate on the bottom of the cat’s toilet and then pour a particular litter.
 Sodium carbonate will hide the unpleasant smell of cat urine.
-Only use a very thin layer at the base of the tray and monitor your cat to ensure they do not ingest it.
+Only use a skinny layer at the base of the tray and monitor your cat to ensure they do not ingest it.